HDTian/RFQT/README.md

 # RFQT
-This text illustrates the key messages to draw the **Random Forest of Q trees (RFQT)** and its relevant analysis for treatment heterogeneity studies with Mendelian randomization, it can achieve a lots of work, including
+This text illustrates the key messages to draw the **Random Forest of Q trees (RFQT)** and its relevant analysis for treatment heterogeneity studies with Mendelian randomization, it can achieve lots of work, including
 - Draw heterogeneity Q test
 - Build single Q tree
 - Build random forest of Q trees
 - Make treatment effect prediction
 - Evaluate Variable Importance (VI)
 - Draw permutation test
 - Draw marginal heterogenous effect analysis for any covariates
+- Identify high-risk sub-group

 When drawing your treatment heterogeneity study, define the one-dimensional instrument *Z*, the exposure of interest *X*, the (high-dimensional) covariates *M*, and the outcome of interest *Y*.
 If the instrument is high-dimensional, first build the single instrument (e.g. by weighted gene score).
 The standard data structure regonized by RFQT is *>cbind(individual index, Z , X , Y, M)*.